docker/docs/content/manuals/engine/logging/configure.md

 caches container logs as JSON internally.
 In addition to using the logging drivers included with Docker, you can also implement and use [logging driver plugins](plugins.md).

-> **Tip: use the `local` logging driver to prevent disk-exhaustion**
+> [!TIP]
 >
-> By default, no log-rotation is performed.
+> Use the `local` logging driver to prevent disk-exhaustion.
+By default, no log-rotation is performed.
 As a result, log-files stored by the
 > default [`json-file` logging driver](drivers/json-file.md) logging driver can cause
 > a significant amount of disk space to be used for containers that generate much
 > output, which can lead to disk space exhaustion.